qinxianyuzi/pytorch-mnist/pytorch-mnist/README.md

-mnist_image.py    transform ubyte data to images and labels minist.py   use pytorch trainning test.py    use pkl file to test
+mnist_image.py--->transform ubyte data to images and labels
+minist.py--->use pytorch trainning
+test.py--->use pkl file to test